Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Introduction

-However, the above mentioned existing literatures do not take care into account the possible outlying observations present in the sample and most of those estimators, if not all, are highly sensitive to those outliers.
-However, in real practice, there could be a significant portion of outliers in collected datasets with respect to the assumed model, either due to ignorance of some external factor, or erroneous input at some level of data collection, and the inference about the tail events using those observations generates incorrect insights producing a big loss as mentioned earlier.
-Thus the automatic outlier detection with robust tools is very crucial to manage the quality of data and the overall inference.
-This part was completely ignored due to the prior conception that the two theory of extreme value statistics and robust statistics are contradictory as the first model the large observations in the sample and the second ignores them.
-That there could be two types of large observations in a sample and need to be handled separately to get more accurate results is noticed very recently and some attempts has been made to produce robust estimator of the tail index.
-These includes Vandewalle et al.~(2004, 2007), Kim and Lee (2008); but these estimators are proposed and examined only for the Pareto type tails with $\gamma>0$.
-Recently Goegebeur et al.~(2014) derived a robust estimator of Weibull type tails having $\gamma<0$ but using the coditional approach with some covariates.
-However, in practice the prior knowledge on the type of tail is not often available since it is difficult to understand only from the data before estimating the tail index $\gamma$.
-Therefore, a robust estimator considering all the three types of estimator at once [like the non-robust estimator of Matthya and Beirlant (2003)] would be really helpful to a wide range of practitioners in several applied fields including risk management, finance, hydrology and many others.
+However, the existing literature referred to above does not take into account the possible outlying observations present in the sample and most of these estimators, if not all, are highly sensitive to such outliers.
+However, in real practice, there could be a significant portion of outliers in the datasets with respect to the assumed model either due to ignorance of some external factors or erroneous input at some level of data collection.
+The inference about the tail events using such observations generates incorrect insights producing a big loss as mentioned earlier.
+However, in most cases, it is not easy to separate out those outliers from a large dataset beforehand.
+Thus, automatic outlier control with some robust tool is very crucial to manage the quality of data and the overall inference.
+This part was completely ignored previously due to the prior conception that the two theory of extreme value statistics and robust statistics are contradictory as the first one models the large observations in the sample and the second ignores them.
+That there could be two types of large observations in a sample and need to be handled separately to get more accurate results have been noticed more recently and some attempts have been made to produce robust estimators of the tail index.
+These include Vandewalle et al.~(2004, 2007) and Kim and Lee (2008); but these estimators are proposed and studied only for the Pareto type tails with $\gamma>0$.
+Recently Goegebeur et al.~(2014) have derived a robust estimator for a class of Weibull-type distributions, a subset of the Gumbel max-domain of attraction having $\gamma=0$, using the conditional approach with some covariates.
+However, in practice prior knowledge about the type of tail is often not available since it is difficult to figure out from the data alone before estimating the tail index $\gamma$.
+Therefore, a robust estimator simultaneously considering all the three types of tails [like the non-robust estimator of Matthys and Beirlant (2003)] would be really helpful to a wide range of practitioners in several applied fields like risk management, finance, hydrology and many others.